Azure/Azure-Functions/functions-premium-plan/troubleshooting.md

 # Troubleshooting Elastic Premium Plan Functions
 Thank you for participating in the Elastic Premium preview!
 All of the frequently hit bugs will be catologued here.

+## CLI Command Debugging

+All of the commands support the `--debug` paramater, which gives you much more information.
+Please include the debug output with any github issues or emails.

 ## Creating a premium plan fails with "invalid status code: Conflict"

 **Command:** `az functionapp plan create ***`